 Meetings are essential to team collaboration: they’re places to strategize, brainstorm, align on shared goals, and come up with serendipitous ideas.
 Yet many see meetings as a waste of time and energy—which is often because meetings can easily lack intention or structure.
 Here’s how to make meetings count and avoid common pitfalls when you’re remote.

-The importance of remote meetings
+The importance of remote team meetings

 While the distance is a challenge, remote meetings are essential for getting on the same page with your colleagues.
 Having a live conversation allows teammates to bond, have a quick casual conversation, and build the empathy that's so important to team success.

-To be effective, remote meetings are:
+To be effective, remote meetings must be:

 Focused.
 Good remote meetings are usually organized when it’s absolutely necessary, so the team can focus and solve a problem together.